xaviervalarino/portfolio/src/case-studies/botanic.md

 1. Designed the avatar's persona to be fun and lighthearted, with the aim of making the application approachable
 2. Used conversational techniques employed by therapists to create dialogue that was appropriate for self-help
-3. Provided a structured curriculum with exercises and worksheets, making users active participants in charting their progress
+3. Provided a structured curriculum with Q&A exercises and worksheets, making users active participants in charting their progress

 <div class="cinch-up:70% one-third" data-tab="0">
 ![](../assets/img/botanic-mobile-mockup.png)